ginkgo-project/ginkgo-data/README.md

 The data can be added by:
 1. The @ginkgo-bot account;
-2. Any user which wants to share his Ginkgo data benchmarks.
+2. Any users who want to share their Ginkgo data benchmarks.

 In the first case, the commit message will contain some benchmark metadata, usually in the form:
 Benchmark <benchmark type> on <executor> with <hardware> of <ginkgo commit>